SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Universal_Weather.md

 - **Max Number of Request (24 Hours)**: The maximum number of calls that can be made to the API.

   Note: **1000 calls daily are free**, but there will be charges after the initial 1000.

+#### Windy (Range 1.0.3.x)

+This subpage contains parameters to configure the communication with the **Windy Point-Forecast API v4**.

+- **Windy API Key**: The Point-Forecast API key that is used to obtain forecast information from the Windy API.

+- **Windy Max Number of Request (24 Hours)**: The maximum number of calls that can be made to the API each day.
+Configure this based on your account to avoid incurring unnecessary charges.

+- **Windy Forecast Model**: The forecast model that will be used to obtain information.
+The following models are currently supported:

+  - *arome*: Covers France and surrounding areas.
+  - *iconEu*: Covers Europe and surrounding areas.
+  - *gfs*: Global model.
+  - *namConus*: Covers the USA and surrounding areas (Canada, Mexico).
+  - *namHawaii*: Covers Hawaii.
+  - *namAlaska*: Covers Alaska and surrounding areas.

+More details of the Windy API can be found [here](https://api.windy.com/point-forecast/docs).

 #### Windy (Range 1.0.4.x)